gmbecker/contributing_to_r_lesson/README.md

 ## Docker and Rocker

-For for the practical portions of this tutorial, participants will use use Eddebuetel and Boetiger's [rocker](https://www.rocker-project.org/) project to step into older versions of R to explore real bugs which have since been fixed.
+For for the practical portions of this tutorial, participants will use use Eddelbuettel and Boettiger's [rocker](https://www.rocker-project.org/) project to step into older versions of R to explore real bugs which have since been fixed.

 **Prior to the start of the session** please have docker installed and the `rocker/r-ver:3.2.2` docker image pulled and tested.

 Participants unable to run docker on the device they will be joining the session from will be placed within breakout groups where at a least one participant does have the setup working, and can share their screen, but working along locally is still preferable.

+__Note__ you can *also* use `podman` instead of `docker`, notably on Fedora/Redhat/...
+Linux systems where it is well supported.
+In the terminal, simply replace the word `docker` by `podman`.

 With Docker installed, doing